synfinatic/alpacascope/README.md

 https://www.skysafariastronomy.com/skyfi-3-professional-astronomy-telescope-control.html)
 and Sequence Generator Pro's [WiFi Scope](https://www.sequencegeneratorpro.com/download/wifi-scope/).

-The difference is that instead of using a special device you have to buy to control your telescope, you can use your Windows computer.
+Unlike the SkyFi, there is no special device you have to buy to control your telescope; you can just use your Windows, Mac or Linux computer.
 AlpacaScope controls your telescope via [ASCOM](https://ascom-standards.org) and [ASCOM Remote Server]( https://github.com/ASCOMInitiative/ASCOMRemote) or via [Alpaca]( https://ascom-standards.org/Developer/Alpaca.htm) directly.